 Day 15: (Nov 21)After breakfast, we’ll drive to Jodhpur airport for three hours to board the flight to Delhi.
 On arrival, will be internally transferred to the Delhi international airport where you’ll board your flights to home.
 Those who have flights out the following day will have the option to stay an extra night at a hotel in Delhi.

-Day 2 Ext: (Nov 3) After breakfast we’ll head to the airport for our flight to Amritsar.
+Day 1 Ext: (Nov.
+21) After return to Delhi, we’ll connect with an evening flight to Amritsar to begin the extension.
 Once in Amritsar, we’ll be transported to our hotel.
-Time permitting, we’ll do some street shooting this afternoon or evening.
 Spend the night in Amritsar.

-Day 4 Ext: (Nov 5) After breakfast transfer to the airport to board the flight to Delhi and connecting flight to Dehradun.
+Day 3 Ext: (Nov.
+23) After breakfast transfer to the airport to board the flight to Delhi and connecting flight to Dehradun.
 Upon arrival in Dehradun to Haridwar and check-in at our hotel, a beautiful heritage “Haveli” (mansion) situated on the banks of the Holy Ganga.
 This evening we walk across the bridge to witness the fascinating Ganga ‘Aarti’ (invocation).
 The golden reflection of floral diyas in the river Ganges is the most enchanting sight in the twilight during the Ganga aarti ceremony at the ghat.
-The synchronized chanting of prayers that takes place during the Aarti is a very uplifting experience.
+The synchronised chanting of prayers that takes place during the Aarti is a very uplifting experience.
 Overnight in Haridwar.

-Day 6 Ext: (Nov 7)This morning is to walk across the bridge to witness Ganga and people with religious faith.
-After breakfast, we’ll head to the Dehradun airport to catch our flight for Delhi.
-Upon arrival in Delhi, transfer to the hotel to rest before joining the group for orientation and dinner.
+Day 5 Ext: (Nov.
+25) Morning is to walk across the bridge to witness Ganga and people with religious faith.
+After breakfast transfer to the Dehradun airport to board the flight for Delhi.
+Meeting & assistance upon arrival in Delhi airport and transfer to the international terminal for your onward flight.